oracle-livelabs/apex/apex-professional-hol19/remote-deployment.md

 ## Summary

-You now know how to deploy your Application from Development to Target.
+You now know how to deploy your Application from Development to UAT.

 ## Acknowledgments

-- **Author** - Roopesh Thokala, Senior Product Manager
+- **Author** - Roopesh Thokala, Product Manager
 - **Contributor** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, Jan 2024
+- **Last Updated By/Date** - Roopesh Thokala, Product Manager, May 2023